 Whitefish's tourism industry places an additional burden on the City's waste disposal and community waste diversion efforts.
-We recommend that the City and local businesses work together to identify opportunities and incentives for enhanced waste reduction and diversion by local businesses (including restaurants, bars, hotels, and multi-family building owners), and their customers and tenants.
+We recommend that the City and local businesses work together to identify opportunities and incentives for enhanced waste diversion by local businesses (including restaurants, bars, hotels, and multi-family building owners), and their customers and tenants.
+One possible incentive could be a discount on resort taxes for participating businesses.

-DIVERTING FOOD WASTE
+Success Story DIVERTING FOOD WASTE